TatuLund/GridEditorColumnFix/README.md

 ## Release notes

+### Version 0.3.4
+- Fixed: The logic of the fixes did not take account the possible presence of frozen columns

 ### Version 0.3.3
 - Fixed: open editor in unbuffered mode throws IllegalStateException when scrolling, see issue #2